 University of the Sunshine Coast (Australia): Faculty of Science, Health, Education and Engineering

-Prof. John Bartlett from the University of Sunshine Coast of Australia (USC) visited the Department of Organic Chemistry in 2013 with a lecture about nanoparticles of silicon dioxide designed to transport pharmaceuticals and began collaborating with our workplaces.
+Prof. John Bartlett from the University of Sunshine Coast of Australia (USC) visited the Department of Organic Chemistry with a lecture about nanoparticles of silicon dioxide designed to transport pharmaceuticals and began collaborating with our workplaces.
 His specialization includes, among others, “sol-gel” chemistry for the synthesis of nanostructured materials, especially at temperatures compatible with polymeric and biological substrates.
 During cooperation nano-silicates suitable for the transmission of synthesized substances at our center in Olomouc are being developed.

 Publications list with John Bartlett